rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 |[between 1600 and 1700] |century certain|
 |[between 1600 and 1700?] |probable century|

-### 5.33.355 Date of manufacture multipart monographs
+### 5.33.355 Date of manufacture in multipart monographs

 <a name="5.33.355.1">5.33.355.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of manufacture of the volume, part, or fascicle published first and the date of the volume, part, or fascicle published last, and connect them with a hyphen.